 Living situations that are not considered homeless under the Act include:

-The youth, parent, or guardian completes a Domicile/Student Residency Questionnaire form (English / Spanish).
-You may get the form by clicking on your preferred language, in an enrollment packet at any school site, or by requesting this form from school-based staff.
+The youth, parent, or guardian completes a Domicile/Student Residency Questionnaire Form.
+You may get the form at the bottom of this page, in an enrollment packet at any school site, or by requesting this form from school-based staff.
 Submit the form to the front office at any school site that will fax the form to the S.I.T.
 Office.
 Once received, the S.I.T.
-Team will determine eligibility and if eligible will designate statue in the district database and send a memo to district Food and Nutrition services authorizing students participation in the free meal program.
+Team will determine eligibility and if eligible will designate statue in the district database and send a memo to district Food and Nutrition services authorizing student's participation in the free meal program.

 Yes.
 A child or youth has the right to immediately enroll in school, even if missing required documentation.
 The school and the S.I.T. office will assist you in obtaining the required documentation.